incubedIT/amcl_noetic/README.md

 * Avoid that the amcl node writes its last pose to the parameter server
 * Fix a bug in the handling of ignore maps
 * add subscription to /tf_static and clear lasers in callback
+* Make sure amcl-laser and particle filter is not initialized with a nullptr as map